xinhaoyuan/layout-machi/README.md

 1. `Up`/`Down`: restore to the history command sequence
 2. `h`/`v`: split the current region horizontally/vertically into `#D` regions.
 The split will respect the ratio of digits in `D`.
 3. `w`: Take the last two digits from `D` as `D = ...AB` (1 if `D` is shorter than 2 digits), and split the current region equally into A rows and B columns.
 If no digits are provided at all, behave the same as `Space`.
+4. `d`: Take the argument in the format of `A0B`, where `A` and `B` do not contain any `0`, apply `h` with argument `A` unless `A` is shorter than 2 digits.
+On each splitted region, apply `v` with argument `B` unless `B` is shorter than 2 digit.
+Does nothing if the argument is ill-formed.
-4. `s`: shift the current editing region with other open regions.
+5. `s`: shift the current editing region with other open regions.
 If digits are provided, shift for that many times.
-5. `Space` or `-`: Without parameters, close the current region and move to the next open region.
+6. `Space` or `-`: Without parameters, close the current region and move to the next open region.
 With digits, set the maximum depth of splitting (the default depth is 2).
-6. `Enter`/`.`: close all open regions.
+7. `Enter`/`.`: close all open regions.
 When all regions are closed, press `Enter` will save the layout and exit the editor.
-7. `Backspace`: undo the last command.
+8. `Backspace`: undo the last command.
-8. `Escape`: exit the editor without saving the layout.
+9. `Escape`: exit the editor without saving the layout.

 For examples: